Scottish Socialist Party: Electoral return

 The SSP stood candidates in the 2022 Scottish local elections.
 On 4 April 2022, the party launched its manifesto for the election.
 One of the core policies of the campaign is a plan to scrap council tax and replace it with an income-based alternative.
 The party claims the plan "not only shifts the burden of council funding from poor and average earners to the better-off, but generates an extra £2 billion for hard-pressed council services."
 The party's candidates have pledged to oppose all cuts to public services.
 Other commitments include demanding that 100,000 new homes for rent are built in the public sector in Scotland, demanding energy firms are returned to public ownership, demanding the restoration of the £20-a-week cut for Universal Credit recipients and that its councillors will campaign for a national minimum wage of £12 an hour.

 National co-spokesperson for the party, Colin Fox, stood for the SSP in the ward of Liberton/Gilmerton in the City of Edinburgh.
 The SSP stood several other candidates in Scotland at these elections: four in Glasgow, and one each in Paisley, Cumbernauld and Irvine.

 The SSP entered a period of increased activity in British parliament elections when Bill Bonnar stood for the party in the 2023 Rutherglen and Hamilton West by-election.
 The party also fielded candidates in Rutherglen and Glasgow East for the 2024 United Kingdom general election, their first contested general election since 2015.

-In 2025, the party ended its hiatus in Scottish parliament elections by announcing that Collette Bradley, a trade union activist, will stand for the party in the Hamilton, Larkhall and Stonehouse by-election and that it will field a candidate in every electoral region in the upcoming 2026 Scottish parliament election.
+In 2025, the party ended its hiatus in Scottish parliament elections by announcing that Collette Bradley, a trade union activist, would stand for the party in the Hamilton, Larkhall and Stonehouse by-election and that it would field a candidate in every electoral region in the 2026 Scottish Parliament election.
+In the election, they received 8,326 votes on the regional list, which is about 0.36% of the vote, yet won no seats.
+On 28 March 2025, the SSP stood a candidate in the Glasgow Southside Central by-election and got a higher voteshare than Reform UK, Conservatives and Liberal Democrats.